Infineon/vscode-aurix-tcf-debugger/README.md

 - Peripheral Inspector extension (installed automatically as a dependency)
 - Memory Inspector extension (installed automatically as a dependency)

+## Connectivity and agent compatibility

+Plug-and-debug: AURIX&trade; boards can be debugged in seconds — just connect the board over USB and select the detected target.

+This extension uses the same TCF-based agent infrastructure used by AURIX&trade; Development Studio (ADS) and AURIX&trade; Configuration Studio (ACS).

 ## Installation

 ### Install from VSIX